cardano-foundation/CIPs/CIP-0036/README.md

   The advised way to construct a nonce is to use the current slot number.
   This is a simple way to keep the nonce increasing without having to access the previous transaction data.
-- The reward address is a Shelley address discriminated for the same network this transaction is submitted to.
+- The reward address is a Shelley payment address discriminated for the same network this transaction is submitted to.
 - The delegation array is not empty
 - The weights in the delegation array are not all zero